Yundi: 2000–2009: Signing with Deutsche Grammophon

-In 2005, Yundi became the first Chinese pianist to appear on the cover of Wall Street Journal and Aera magazine.
+In 2005, Yundi became the first Chinese pianist to appear on the cover of the Wall Street Journal and Aera magazine.
 He obtained Hong Kong residency in 2006 and was among the first group of successful applicants under the recently announced Quality Migrant Admission Scheme.
 In 2007, Yundi became the first Chinese pianist to record live with the Berlin Philharmonic Orchestra and Seiji Ozawa.
-Deutsche Grammophon released Prokofiev's Piano Concerto No. 2 and Ravel's Piano Concerto in G Major, which garnered positive reviews; it was named Editor's Choice by Gramophone, and praised by The New York Times as one of the best classical CDs of the year.
-Bryce Morrison of Gramophone wrote: "his performance of the Prokofiev, in its prodigious, unflagging power and brilliance, far surpasses any other in the catalogue".
+Deutsche Grammophon released Prokofiev's Piano Concerto No. 2 and Maurice Ravel's Piano Concerto in G Major, which garnered positive reviews—it was named Editor's Choice by Gramophone and praised by The New York Times as one of the best classical CDs of the year.
+Bryce Morrison of Gramophone wrote that "his performance of the Prokofiev, in its prodigious, unflagging power and brilliance, far surpasses any other in the catalogue".

-Yundi is the subject of the 2008 documentary The Young Romantic: A Portrait of Yundi, directed by Barbara Willis Sweete.
+Yundi is the subject of the 2008 documentary The Young Romantic: A Portrait of Yundi Li, directed by Barbara Willis Sweete.
 This documentary "captures the poetic intensity of this young virtuoso as he works with the great Maestro Seiji Ozawa to prepare for his debut with the Berlin Philharmonic Orchestra".
 In 2008, he became the first Chinese pianist to have a wax sculpture at Madame Tussauds.
-Also in 2008, he appeared as a Pennington Great Performers series artist with the Baton Rouge Symphony Orchestra.
+The same year he appeared among Pennington Great Performers with the Baton Rouge Symphony Orchestra.

+On 31 December 2008 and 1 January 2009, Yundi performed as a soloist at the National Centre for the Performing Arts New Year's Concert, playing the second and third movements of Tchaikovsky's Piano Concerto No. 1 with conductor Daniel Harding and the China National Symphony Orchestra, for which they received the warmest applause of the evening.
+As an encore, he performed a Chopin nocturne, a piece for which he was known.
+His recitals in South Korea on 15 February 2009 at Goyang Aram Nuri in Gyeonggi Province and on 18 February 2009 at the Seoul Arts Center marked six years since his last performance in the country, having spent the intervening period touring Europe and North America.
+The programme included works by Chopin, Mussorgsky's Pictures at an Exhibition, and Wang Jianzhong's Five Yunnan Folk Songs.
+Regarding Pictures at an Exhibition, Yundi noted that because the piece was inspired by paintings, the performance should be vivid like observing an actual exhibition, expressing a variety of paintings marked by solemnity, confidence, sorrow, and gaiety.
+He also stated that he had long been a fan of Chinese folk music and works by contemporary Chinese composers, and he described the Five Yunnan Folk Songs as coming from China's most exotic region, Yunnan, a quality that he felt translated into the piece.